Informasjonsforvaltning/fdk-docker-compose/README.md

 `docker-compose.yml` - general cluster layout, that is mimicked also in kubernetes in cloud environment

 `docker-compose.override.yml` - Development environment specific variables, exposed ports and build commands

-`.envrc` - secret values and locally adjusted environment variables.
-Common values can be assigned in `docker-compose.override.yml`

 ## Setup

 At least IntelliJ has support for multiple git repos in one project, and this can be utilized by arranging all sub-projects under one parent directory.